How to choose the right surgical/isolation gown:

 Broadly, there are three key considerations to have when purchasing isolation gowns:

 - The standard i.e. according to AAMI (Association for the Advancement of Medical Instrumentation).
-Relevant tests include: Water Resistance: impact penetration, hydrostatic pressure & resistance to bacteriophage (see table below).
+Relevant tests include: Water Resistance: impact penetration, hydrostatic pressure and resistance to bacteriophage (see table below).

-- The material of the gown (typically PP+PE & SMS, see below) and;
+- The material of the gown (typically PP+PE and SMS, see below) and;

 - Packaging options, the key consideration being sterility: Sterile (surgical gown) or Non-Sterile (isolation gown).

 SMS Material: This is a three layered tri-laminated material.
 The acronym simply stands for Spunbond, meltblown, spunbond.
-Level 3 & 4 gowns sometimes have extra letters to the acronym, which simply signify additional layers of material (i.e. SMMS, SSMMS & SMMMS).
+Level 3 and 4 gowns sometimes have extra letters to the acronym, which simply signify additional layers of material (i.e. SMMS, SSMMS and SMMMS).
 Both spunbonds and meltblowns are types of polypropylene.

 Spunbond polypropylene makes a good outer/inner layer as it is a strong, durable, yet breathable fabric.
 In addition, spunbonds are flame-retardant and have antistatic properties, and can therefore be used for increased ultraviolet and gamma ray protection.

 Meltblown polypropylene by contrast has weak tensile properties due to micro fibres.
 At the same time, these micro fibres provide more surface area contributing to excellent wicking and barrier properties.

 Together, spunbonds and meltblown create a product which is strong, comfortable, breathable, lightweight, resistant to tears and punctures, and acts as a barrier to fluids and particles.